Beard & Glasses VR was founded over a kishka and gravy and some #19’s at Langer's Deli in Los Angeles in June 2015.

 They have produced VR experiences for Cascadian Farms, Facebook IQ, YouTube RED, WIRED Magazine, The Department of Cultural Affairs of Los Angeles, Institute of Contemporary Art Los Angeles and have consulted on or supervised VR projects for Honda, Target, Ketel One and Skybound Entertainment.

 RORY MITCHELL is a filmmaker and theater director.
 His play “Unmoderated” was named “Best of the Fringe” at the 2013 Hollywood Fringe Festival.
 He has also directed plays at the Los Angeles Theater Center, the Elephant Theater and Human Resources L.A.
 As the Los Angeles producer for the collaborative PBS documentary series “One Day in the American City” from One Day on Earth, he produced 150 short docs about Los Angeles in one day.
 He has also directed short films for the City of Los Angeles, CicLAvia, the Los Angeles Bioscience Hub and the Echo Park Historical Society, as well as a series of action shorts featuring choreographed martial arts set-pieces and drag races through the L.A.
 River.
-In 2017, The Visigoths, an intense romantic drama in VR directed by Rory debuted at Kaleidoscope VR's First Look Festival and went on to screen at the Museum of Broken Relationships Los Angeles.
+In 2018, The Visigoths, an intense romantic drama in VR directed by Rory premiered at The Seattle International Film Festival and went on to screen at the Museum of Broken Relationships Los Angeles.

 JOSH POLON is an independent filmmaker and producer.
 His documentary work has screened at Toronto International, SXSW, True/False, DOC NYC and Hot Docs, and been featured by Vimeo Staff Picks and Dazed & Confused Magazine.
 As a producer, he has worked with the Duplass Brothers since 2009 and most recently lead produced "Animals.," the independent animated series that premiered at Sundance 2015 and sold to HBO.